ASPA Member Feature: David Chauvin’s Seafood Company

 David and Kim Chauvin are big visionaries.
 They currently own three businesses in Dulac, Louisiana: David Chauvin’s Seafood Company, a fuel/ice dock, supply house, and retail location; Bluewater, an IQF processing plant; and Mariah Jade, a dock and specialty processing plant for hand-peeled shrimp.

 The core of their success is a longstanding foundation of faith that encourages them to keep moving forward in an industry that experiences its fair share of ups and downs.
 Their steadfast focus is fueled by optimism to keep building bigger and better to ensure the Chauvins, a fifth-generation seafood family, continue strongly on a path of success for future generations.

-The husband-and-wife team are partners in life and partners in business, and for the high school sweethearts who have been married for 28 years, a commitment of blood, sweat, and tears have richly paid off with an established operation and character reputation built on honesty, quality, and loyalty.
+The husband-and-wife team are partners in life and partners in business, and for the high school sweethearts who have been married for over 30 years, a commitment of blood, sweat, and tears have richly paid off with an established operation and character reputation built on honesty, quality, and loyalty.

 “My husband was a commercial fisherman for 17 years, so he has an advantage in that he knows all the fishermen around here,” Kim says while looking at the shrimp boats docked at the company that bears her husband’s name.
 “He has worked closely with them and they trust him.
 He understands what it means to be a fisherman, and that’s why a lot of them come here to do business.”

 David’s background in the industry is laced with abundant generational blessings of seafood heritage.
 His great grandfather, grandfather, and father were all commercial fishermen, so it was natural for David to sail the same path.